pulumi/pulumi-self-hosted-installers/eks-hosted/README.md

 ### Required Configuration

 > Note: All configuration properties shown in this section are **required**.
+> Note: If using the Pulumi backend to deploy, you may need to prepend each stack name with your org name, e.g.
+> <orgName>/my-selfhosted-01-cluster
 The installer requires a YAML configuration file with the following configuration properties:

 ```yaml